danikhani/cartpole_rl/readme.md

 # Inverses Pendel mit Reinforcement Learning

-In this reposetory inverse pendel has been implemented in two different ways
+In this repository controll of  inverse pendel has been implemented

-## With GYM cartpole:
+## Q-Learning with GYM cartpole:

 1) Install the requirements.txt with ' pip install requirments.txt '
 2) the settings of the training can be changed in config.py